 As for Amos, he would doubtless be rendered a dead martyr by now, of which I am quite certain, had the Singapore authority done nothing but left him to his own devices in profaning the sensibilities of 1.6 billion dead serious members of a religious faith.

-As an aside, I remember last year (2016) watching you pooh-pooh Singapore’s founder Lee Kuan Yew on Dave Rubin’s show, dissing LKY’s point about the cultural differences between Western and Eastern societies in dealing with issues like individual rights to freedom of expression.
-Indeed, whence Amos is, the like of a trolling Milo or a blasphemous Amos will not see the light of day for commonsensical reason.
+As an aside, I remember last year (2016) watching you pooh-pooh Singapore’s founder Lee Kuan Yew on Dave Rubin’s show, dissing LKY’s point about the cultural differences between Western and Eastern societies in dealing with issues over individual rights to freedom of expression.
+Indeed, whence Amos hails, the like of a trolling Milo or a blasphemous Amos will not see the light of day for commonsensical reason.